avinashkarn/avikarn.com/_posts/2019-04-23-composite-interval-mapping.md

 ```
 <strong>Note</strong> In `#value` Add the signifincat marker's coordinates i.e. `chromosome` and `pos`.

-Below is the screenshot of the output:
+Below is the screenshot of the output one might except to see in the R shell:
 ```html
 fitqtl summary